danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 We recommend that you have a multiple of 4 nodes available in a worker pool to keep the capacity at 75%.

+You can also disable unattended OS upgrades by setting the two input variables [master_node_unattended_upgrades](#master_node_unattended_upgrades) and [worker_node_unattended_upgrades](#worker_node_unattended_upgrades) to `false`.
+However, this is not recommended unless you have another maintenance procedure in place.

-**NOTE**: Automatic OS updates are disabled for load balancers and needs to be maintained manually.
+**NOTE**: Unattended OS upgrades are permanently disabled for load balancers and needs to be maintained manually.
 This should reduce the risk of a cluster outage in case the cluster only has a single API load balancer.